tomvictor/iotcore/README.md

-# djangoiot - MQTT and IoT capabilities to Django Rest Framework.
+# iotcore - MQTT and IoT capabilities to Django Rest Framework and FastAPI.

 Project under development.
 Apis can change often until stable.